DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 To organize communication with database we will use the [Entity Framework](http://www.asp.net/entity-framework).
 We will build our application with the help of the Visual Studio IDE.

+Have a look at the [demo](https://github.com/DHTMLX/gantt-howto-dotnet) on GitHub.

 Step 1.
 Creating a Project
 -----------------------------